-Association, or GNMA securities.
+Our investments in marketable securities are subject to market risk due to changes in interest rates since interest rate movements affect the value of those investments.
 The market values of these securities tend to decline in value as interest rates rise.
 If interest rates decrease, the market value of these securities generally will tend to increase, along with the level of prepayments of the underlying mortgages.
-At December 31, 2011, our GNMA securities are carried at their fair value of \$28.2 million.